williamlamjy/mTracker/docs/DeveloperGuide.md

 This implementation provides greater extensibility to the add functionality to support more instrument types.

 The figure below represents the sequence diagram when the user wants to add a stock:

 <>

+### Model Component
+The `model` package contains the `InstrumentManager` class and the main parent class `Instrument`.
+It is defined in `InstrumentManager.java` and `Instrument.java` respectively.
+This figure below represents the class diagram of how the different class work together:

+<>

+The `Model` component:

+1. Stores the instrument data through `Instrument` objects which are contained in the `InstrumentManager`
+2. Contains an abstract parent `Instrument` class.
+The 4 child sub-instrument classes `Crypto`, `Etf`, `Forex` and `Stock` implements the Overridden methods (e.g. toList()).
+3. Contains the `InstrumentManager` which manages the list of instruments (e.g. add a new instrument to the list).
+4. Does not depend on any of the other components (as the `Model` component represents data on the instruments and can exist on its own).

+The figure below represents the sequence diagram when the user wants to add a crypto:

+<>